Akshat-Kalra/Scalable-ML-API/README.md

     In the report, I detailed my approach, including why FastAPI was chosen over Flask, the use of Celery + Redis for asynchronous processing of CPU-intensive tasks, and my scalability strategy (both vertical and horizontal).
 I also discuss the challenges faced and potential improvements for a production system.

+- **LLM usage**
+    I used an LLM to assist with outlining documentation, updating the client scripts and debugging purposes.
+The final solution reflects my own understanding.
+The LLM served as a helper and a tool to expedite development.

 ## Troubleshooting

 - **Dependency Errors:**